colebaty/auto-reporting/test2.md

  this will make the awk script a lot easier, i suspect

-- [x] writing/formatting - enforce with script
+- [ ] writing/formatting
-    - [x] all \# headers, and links to images should appear on their own lines, i.e. separated by newlines
+    - [ ] all \# headers, and links to images should appear on their own lines, i.e. separated by newlines
-    - [ ]  for the future: batch convert old reports link styles to markdown, i.e. non-wiki

 ```markdown
 ##### BAD #####